tylerbutler/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/postmessage.rst

 ..  data:: UI_InsertImage

     The UI_InsertImage message is posted when the user activates the *Insert Image* UI in Office Online.
+This message can be used to allow users to insert images that are stored in the host's storage.
+Hosts are expected to display a modal file selection UI in response to this message.
+After the user has selected an image, the host sends the :js:data:`Host_InsertImage`` message to the |wac| frame.

     To send this message, the :term:`InsertOnlinePicturePostMessage` property in the :ref:`CheckFileInfo` response from the host must be set to ``true``.
 Otherwise Office Online will not send this message.